RandomComputerUser/FancyLighting/README.md

 - Tweaked simulated normal maps when gamma correction is disabled to better match how it looks when gamma correction is enabled
 - Increased the range of the normal maps strength option
 - Added an option to toggle whether vines block light
+- Increased the max overbright brightness with enhanced colors and shaders enabled from 4x to 16x
 - Fixed graphical glitches with shimmer waterfalls
 - Upgraded to .NET 8